renderpci/dedalo/docs/core/components/component_input_text.md

 }
 ```

-When the component is instantiated as transliterable the main lang is defined as `lg-nolan` and it's possible to add other translations.
+When the component is instantiated as transliterated the main lang is defined as `lg-nolan` and it's possible to add other translations.

 ```json
 {